zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

       It is necessary to provide a service APPLID in `authentication.applid` parameter to prevent passticket generation errors.

         * When a JWT is provided, the service validates the Zowe JWT to use for passticket generation.
-        * When a X509 certificate is provided, the service validates by mapping to a mainframe user.
-This user generates a passticket if no errors occur.
+        * When a client certificate is provided, the service validates it by mapping it to a mainframe user to use for passticket generation.

       For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md)